 Thank you for trusting us with some information about you.
 We take that trust seriously and we want you to know how we use your information and why.
-If you have queries about how we use your data, or comments or questions about this Policy, please do email us.
-The email address to use is set out in section 2 below.

 |Card and payment processor (3rd party) names and their security policy links||https://www.izettle.com/gb/help/topics/487539-security-privacy/articles

-|Date this Policy last updated||31 May 2018|
+|Date this Policy last updated||21 March 2023|

 We process information about:

 “Prospects” – contacts working at or connected with potential Clients;

 “Customers” – who have bought goods or services from us; and “Client Contacts” who are individuals employed by or contracted to Clients;